 If It Doesn’t Suck, It’s Not Worth Doing

-It’s easy to stand in front of a mirror and declare affirmations.
+It’s easy to tell people about your ambitions.
+It’s easy to create vision boards and write down your goals.
+And it’s easy to stand in front of a mirror and declare affirmations.

+And that’s where most people stop.
 The very act of dreaming stops you from achieving your dreams.

 You’ve played it out in your mind with such intoxicating detail that you become satisfied enough.
 You become numb.
 And you deceive yourself into believing you’ve actually done something productive.